-The national GP patient survey results were published in January 2016.
-The results showed the practice was performing in line with local and national averages.
-281 survey forms were distributed and 104 were returned.
-This represented 2% of the practice's patient list.
+The national GP patient survey results were published in January 2016 showed the practice was performing in line with local and national averages.
+Four hundred survey forms were distributed and 108 were returned.
+This represented approximately 3% of the practice's patient list and a 27% response rate.

-- 93% of patients found it easy to get through to this practice by phone compared to the national average of 73%. - 92% of patients were able to get an appointment to see or speak to someone the last time they tried compared to the national average of 85%. - 91% of patients described the overall experience of this GP practice as good compared to the national average of 85%).
+- 87% of patients found it easy to get through to this practice by phone compared to the CCG average of 66% and the national average of 73%. - 77% of patients were able to get an appointment to see or speak to someone the last time they tried compared to the CCG average of 81% and the national average of 85%. - 83% of patients described the overall experience of this GP practice as good compared to the CCG average of 82% and the national average of 85%. - Areas for improvement